 Claim allowed: ≤ RM 8,000 per child

-For your children who are currently unmarried, unemployed and are pursuing a tertiary education under your care.
-They must be:
+This particular education tax relief in Malaysia is especially for those with children who are currently unmarried, unemployed and are pursuing a tertiary education under your care.

 - Pursuing a full-time education at an educational institution in Malaysia